 The second group of muscles in the neck is the lateral neck muscles.
 These muscles are responsible for flexion and lateral flexion of the neck in the cervical region.
 These muscles play an important role in the stabilization of the cervical vertebral column.
 Further, there are four major lateral neck muscles: longus capitis, longus cervices, rectus capitis anterior, and rectus capitis lateralis.

 The longus capitis muscle originates from the tubercles of the transverse processes of C3-C6.
 It inserts onto the inferior surface of the occipital bone.

 The longus cervicis originates from the C5-T3 vertebrae.
 It inserts onto C2-C4, the anterior tubercles of C5-C6, and the tubercle of the anterior arch of the atlas.

 Let’s look at the rectus capitis anterior and rectus capitis lateralis.
 Rectus capitis anterior originates from the atlas and inserts to the foramen magnum on the occipital bone base.
 Rectus capitis lateralis extends from the atlas’ transverse process to the internal aspect of the occipital bone.

 The third group of muscles in the neck is the posterior muscles.
 These muscles are responsible for the extension of the neck.
 Unilateral contraction produces lateral flexion and rotation to the same side.
 Further, the muscles that are responsible for this are Splenius capitis and splenius cervicis muscles.
 Other posterior neck muscles include muscles from the Suboccipital muscles.

-There are four sub occipital muscles.
+There are four sub-occipital muscles.
 These muscles are Rectus capitis posterior major, Rectus capitis posterior minor, Obliquus capitis inferior, and the Obliquus capitis superior muscle.
 Further, another subgroup is the transversospinalis muscles.
-These muscles are split into smaller groups depending on location in which they are active.
+These muscles are split into smaller groups depending on the location in which they are active.

-As a group, the transversospinalis muscles extend, laterally flexes, and contralaterally rotates the neck at each of the spinal joints; it extends and laterally flexes the head at the atlanto-occipital joint.
+As a group, the transversospinalis muscles extend, laterally flex, and contralaterally rotates the neck at each of the spinal joints; it extends and laterally flexes the head at the atlanto-occipital joint.
 The transversopsinalis muscles’ muscles are Semispinalis capitis, Semispinalis cervicis, Rotatores cervicis, Interspinales cervicis, and the Intertransversarii.